-My name is Emma Potts and I am the school's SENDCo.
+My name is Mrs Wood and I am the school's SENDCo.
 I am happy to speak with you about any aspect of your child's special educational needs and provision.
 Please contact me at school on 01778 343419 or email; enquiries@langtoft.lincs.sch.uk).

-I am a qualified teacher with over 18 years of classroom experience.
+I am a qualified Headteacher with over 17 years of classroom experience.
 I have extensive experience of working with children with Special Educational Needs and Disabilities.